Govt makes a U-turn, stops e-commerce platforms from selling non-essential items

+Asked why the government made a U-turn on the matter, Joint Secretary in the home ministry Punya Salila Srivastava said the Covid-19 situation has been very dynamic and the government is taking decision on a day-to-day basis.
+When the government has realised that allowing non-essential commodities to sell through e-commerce platforms may affect the proper implementation of the lockdown, the decision was reviewed and reversed, she said at a daily joint briefing on the COVID-19 outbreak.

 The April 15 order had said e-commerce platforms were allowed to sell such items from April 20.
-The reason for reversing the order is not known immediately.
-But there was a talk of some retail traders mounting pressure on the government that local shops be also allowed to sell non-essentials items, like e-commerce giants.
+The reason for reversing the order was not known immediately, but there was a talk of some retail traders mounting pressure on the government that local shops be also allowed to sell non-essentials items, like e-commerce giants.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)